 The first thing which people face is the lack of penetration which can lead to safety risks.
 A lot of amateurs only join the bases at the surface, this will not help the frame at all when it is put under stress.
 The second issue is the lack of control while welding.
 This includes not only the welding technique but also the support the frame is on.
 This is one of the reasons why the best welds on a frame happen in controlled environments in factories.

 On top of this, a poor weld can severely compromise the safety of a frame.
 I know I have stated this multiple times in the article but welded frames are 80% more likely to fail at the welding points as compared to a solely constructed frame.

 WILL WELDING DAMAGE VEHICLES ELECTRONICS

-The answer to this question isn’t straight forward.
+The answer to this question isn’t straightforward.
 If the welder doesn’t take the necessary precautions while doing the weld, it is a big possibility that your electronics may get damaged.
 It is especially important to consult the manual or the manufacturer of your car before starting a weld in the case of newer models of cars.
-Over the last couple of decades, the electronics inside a car has become increasingly complex and integrated with the system that’s why the consultation becomes important.
+Over the last couple of decades, the electronics inside a car have become increasingly complex and integrated with the system that’s why consultation becomes important.

 Once you have consulted the manufacturer there are a few things which you should keep in mind.
 First, make sure that your negative battery terminal is disconnected from the vehicle before you open the electrical circuits to your car battery.
 This will help you reduce the risk of damage due to overvoltage.